Night blindness is an early symptom.

 Symptoms of Vitamin A Deficiency

-An early symptom of vitamin A deficiency is night blindness, which is caused by a disorder of the retina.
+An early symptom of vitamin A deficiency is night blindness, which is caused by a disorder of the retina Overview of Retinal Disorders The retina is the transparent, light-sensitive structure at the back of the eye.
+The cornea and lens focus light onto the retina.
+The central area of the retina, called the macula, contains... read more .
 Soon thereafter, the whites (conjunctiva) and corneas of the eyes may become dry and thick—a condition called xerophthalmia Keratomalacia Keratomalacia is an eye disorder that involves drying and clouding of the cornea (the clear layer in front of the iris and pupil) due to vitamin A deficiency in people with undernutrition.
 Vitamin... read more .
 Xerophthalmia is particularly common among children who have a severe deficiency of calories and protein, which includes inadequate intake of vitamin A. Foamy deposits (Bitot spots) may appear in the whites of the eyes.
 The dry cornea may soften and deteriorate, and blindness may result.
-Vitamin A deficiency is a common cause of blindness in developing countries.
+Vitamin A deficiency is a common cause of blindness in countries with high rates of food insecurity.

 The skin becomes dry and scaly, and the lining of the lungs, intestine, and urinary tract thicken and stiffen.